This post contains affiliate links. See my disclosure policy here.

 Method

-Add mezcal, white crème de cacao, ancho chile liqueur, chocolate bitters, and cubed ice to a mixing glass.
+Add mezcal, white crème de cacao, ancho chile liqueur, and chocolate bitters to a mixing glass.

 Garnish with orange twist.